 The majority of people feel sad and annoyed if their ice cream falls on the floor.
 However, in Switzerland, this is actually a New Year’s Eve tradition.
 The Swiss believe that dropping a scoop of ice cream on the floor will bring them a year of luck, peace and wealth.

 For those who can’t get enough of New Year’s Eve in Switzerland, it’s actually celebrated twice a year due to the Swiss traditionally following the Julien calendar.
 As well as the 31st December, the 13th January marks Sylvester’s Day, where people exchange gifts with the family and eat lots of food.
 They’ll often eat carp, and keep the scales from the fish for luck in the New Year.

 If you’re thinking of heading to Switzerland for New Year’s Eve, the celebrations in Zurich last throughout the night.
 There’s plenty of live music and fireworks, and this city is especially beautiful in winter.
-Zurich is less than two hours away from the UK and flights start at just £120, so it would be a perfect break if you’re looking to spend New Year somewhere different this year.
+Zurich is less than two hours away from the UK, so it would be a perfect break if you’re looking to spend New Year somewhere different this year.

 If you’re tempted to spend New Year’s Eve abroad this year, remember to get your travel money organised before you go.
 Asda Money offer great rates on travel money and 0% commission, with over 50 currencies available.
 If we don’t stock the currency that you need we can often order it in for you, so don’t hesitate to get in touch.

 Find this story useful?
 Share it with a friend

 Thinking about applying for a loan?
 Here are four things to think about beforehand.